kentico-michaelb/kontent-mvc-navigation/README.md

     kbm --action=restore --apiKey=<Management API key> --projectId=<Project ID> --zipFilename=part_three_backup
     ```

-    > Alternatively, you can use the [Template Manager UI](https://github.com/Kentico/kontent-template-manager) for importing the content.
+    > Alternatively, you can use the [Template Manager UI](https://github.com/Kentico/kontent-template-manager) for importing the content. <br/>

-Go to your Kontent project and publish all the imported items.
+    > **Note:** All language variants in the Kentico Kontent project must be published.
+The Kontent Backup Manager does this by default, and there is a "Publish language variants after import" option in the Kontent Template Manager UI.

 ### Connecting to the sample project
 Perform the following steps to connect your MVC application to the imported project: